-Your neck will be cleaned with antiseptic solution.
-The injections are done under X-Ray guidance.
-Local anaesthetic will be injected to numb the skin which can sting.
-A fine needle is then introduced into your neck down to the nerve to be blocked and more anaesthetic will be introduced around it.
+The needle site area will be cleaned with antiseptic solution.
+Your injection is done under X-Ray guidance.
+You will be asked to lie on your tummy.
+Local anaesthetic will be injected to numb the skin, which can sting.
+A fine needle is then introduced down to the nerve to be blocked and more anaesthetic will be introduced around it.
 The needle will then be removed.
-By doing the injection with local anaesthetic there is an added advantage of assessing whether there is a change in your symptoms after the injection.
-You will be alert and able to record any changes whilst the anaesthetic is active (approximately up to 6 hours).
-The whole procedure takes around 30 minutes.
+By doing your injection with local anaesthetic, there is an added advantage of assessing whether you notice a change in your symptoms after the injection, as you will be alert and able to record this whilst the anaesthetic is active (approximately up to 6 hours).
+The whole procedure takes less than 30 minutes